The Harm of Video Games: When Entertainment becomes Obsession

 The purpose of this article is to explain how a passion for video games can become an obsession.
 Based on my own experience as a former video game addict, I intend to explore the underlying cause of gaming obsession among the youth and how this obsession can turn some to violence.
 I will also identify the pros and cons of video games and explore how the fantasy realm can have a negative, even spiritual influence on young minds.
 Finally, I will share my thoughts on what Christian parents can do to protect their children from these negative influences.

-The most fascinating revelation that emerged from the LeBlanc case was that his merciless attack on his friend closely resembled a scene from a PlayStation 2 game, Manhunt.
+The most fascinating revelation that emerged from the LeBlanc case was that his merciless attack on his friend closely resembled a scene from the PlayStation 2 game, Manhunt.
 I remember the game well.
 It was released shortly after my 15th birthday in November 2003.
 I was an avid gamer and I played it myself (when I was far too young I might add).
 According to Wikipedia, "the game's story follows a supposedly executed death row inmate who is forced to participate in a series of snuff films for a former film producer and now underground snuff director, Lionel Starkweather."

 It basically involves you going around with various weapons, brutally murdering your enemies in a very graphic and realistic fashion.
 At the time, I wasn't particularly impressed by it.
 The story-line was pretty mediocre and the violence became quite repetitive after a while.
 Overall, I would say the game was pretty average.
 So you can imagine my surprise when I found out about Leblanc's case.